nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ]
 ```

-We can manually backup the data stored in the "Mountpoint" every period of time.
+You can manually backup the data stored in the "Mountpoint" every period of time.

 ### 5.1 Automatic Backups

-By default the Security Server backs up its configuration automatically once every day.
+The Security Server backs up its configuration automatically once every day, by default.
 Backups older than 30 days are automatically removed from the server.
-If needed, the automatic backup policies can be adjusted by editing the `/etc/cron.d/xroad-proxy` file.
+If needed, you can adjust the automatic backup policies by editing the `/etc/cron.d/xroad-proxy` file.
 Automatic backups will be stored in the folder `/var/lib/xroad/backup/`.

-We can add the volume flag to the docker run command to create a volume to store the automatic backups:
+You can create a volume to store the automatic backups by adding the volume mapping parameter in the docker run command:

 ```bash
 docker run ... -v (backups-volume-name):/etc/xroad/var/lib/xroad/backup/ ...